edgar-sanchez-is/bash-shell/README.md

     $ ./shell [batchFile]

 - **batchFile**: an optional argument (indicated by square brackets as above).
-If present, the shell will read each line of the batchFile for commands to be executed.
+If present, the shell will read each line of the batchFile for commands to be executed and will exit when it reaches a `quit` command, the end of the file, or if you enter '`Ctrl-D`'.
 If not present, the shell will run in interactive mode by printing a prompt to the user at stdout and reading the command stdin.

 For example, if you run the program as: